bootcoder/jQueryIntro/README.md

 ---

+### Sample Code
+Have a solid look through the code included in this repo.
+It gives a 1000ft overview of basic jQuery functionality.

 ### Event Delegation
 Event delegation refers to the process of using event propagation (bubbling) to handle events at a higher level in the DOM than the element on which the event originated.
 It allows us to attach a single event listener for elements that exist now or in the future.